EdwardMoenga/mongo_db_animal_shelter/README.md

 4) Creating Python script to implement CRUD operations on MongoDB<br>
 5) Creating Dash script to run data aggregation queries to fetch data from the database and display it on a webpage using graphs</i><br></p>
 <p>The process taught me about <b>database management</b>.
 I also learnt how to implement <b>crude operations</b> on the database from <b>Python</b> and how to use <b>Dash</b> to display data on a webpage.
 There was a challenge in getting the <b>plotly graphs</b> to work but I managed to work through it.</p>

-<h2>Review comments</h2>
-<p>Hi Ritesh,<br>
-Yes now I can see the statements.
-Good screen captures to support the implementation.
-Make sure you polish the grammar before the final portfolio (example: I also learnt how to implement crude operations on the database from Python and how to use Dash to display data on a webpage)<br>
-I need to see meaningful headers in your code files to present intent and decisions for the files.
-Remember to specifically support, within your narrative, how you met each of the five course outcomes across your enhancements.--I do not see this.
-I am here when you have questions.</p>